You are here: Infothek - Consequences of long-term high blood pressure - Sudden cardiac death

 Sudden cardiac death

-One of the most serious consequences that can be promoted by high blood pressure is undoubtedly sudden cardiac death (SCD) sometimes also called sudden death.
-In the vast majority of cases it is fatal.
-Only about 2 to 5 percent of those affected reach the hospital alive.
-Even then, about half of those patients die.
+One of the most serious complications that high blood pressure can promote is undoubtedly sudden cardiac death (SCD).
+In the vast majority of cases this is fatal.
+Only about 2 to 5 percent of affected people reach the hospital alive.
+Even then, about half of these patients still die.

-Sudden cardiac death means a natural death that has a cardiac, i.e. heart-related, cause.
-An existing heart condition may be known, but the timing and circumstances of death are unexpected.
-Sudden cardiac death is triggered by a sudden loss of consciousness and occurs within one hour after the onset of acute symptoms.
+Sudden cardiac death describes a natural death with a cardiac, i.e. heart-related, cause.
+An existing heart disease may be known but the timing and circumstances of the death are unexpected.
+Sudden cardiac death is initiated by a sudden loss of consciousness and occurs within one hour after the onset of acute symptoms.

-In about half of cases, symptoms can be noticed some hours, sometimes days or weeks beforehand.
-These can include chest pain, shortness of breath, clouding of consciousness up to fainting, or palpitations.
-However, many cases (the other 50 percent) occur without prior warning.
+In about half of cases, symptoms can be noticed some hours sometimes days or weeks beforehand.
+These include chest pain, shortness of breath, altered consciousness up to fainting, or palpitations.
+Many (the other 50 percent) of cases, however, give no prior warning.

 What happens?

-In all cases of sudden cardiac death there is a change in the electrical properties of the heart muscle cells, which leads via arrhythmias, electromechanical dissociation or immediate asystole (cardiac standstill) to sudden cardiac death.
+In all cases of sudden cardiac death there is a change in the electrical properties of the heart muscle cells, which leads via arrhythmias, electromechanical dissociation, or immediate asystole (cardiac arrest) to sudden cardiac death.

 Usually three factors are needed for this: